 Unfortunately, embezzlement of money belonging to the Peru-France Fund provoked the anger of the french Government, which decided to withdraw its support.

-This marked the end of the impulses dedicated by the peruvian national Government to the tourist value of the monument; the promotion of Choquequirao was abandoned in the hands of the few providers of tourism services in the area, who had to continually struggle with the lack of commitment of local authorities.
+This marked the end of the impulses dedicated by the Peruvian Government to the tourist development of the monument; the promotion of Choquequirao was abandoned in the hands of the few providers of tourism services in the area, who had to continually struggle with the lack of commitment of local authorities.

 On 2011, by initiative of the Regional Government of Apurimac, was launched the idea of installing a cable car to connect Huanipaca with Choquequirao and offer to tourism a faster and more modern connection.